Skip to main content

 The Michigan go-live

-Four sites go live simultaneously in April 2026: Ann Arbor, Battle Creek, Detroit, and Saginaw.
+Four sites went live simultaneously on April 11, 2026: Ann Arbor, Battle Creek, Detroit, and Saginaw.
+All four completed go-live on schedule with no system-wide outages or OIG-reportable patient safety incidents identified in open sources through mid-May 2026, marking the first Federal EHR deployment since the 2023 operational pause.
 Ann Arbor and Detroit are Level 1A complex facilities — the highest classification in the VA system.
 No Oracle EHR deployment has previously attempted this complexity level.
-This is the first multi-site simultaneous deployment in the program's history.
-Verified — VA press releases; Healthcare IT News December 2025; Congress.gov hearing record
+This was the first multi-site simultaneous deployment in the program's history.
+Verified — VA press releases; Healthcare IT News December 2025; Congress.gov hearing record; open-source monitoring through 2026-05-15

 On March 4, 2026 — three weeks before the Michigan window — the Oracle federal EHR went down from 8:37 AM to 2:05 PM Eastern (nearly six hours) across all six live VA sites, 26 community clinics, and installations serving DoD and the Coast Guard.
 Cause: database performance issue.
 Verified — Fierce Healthcare, March 2026